j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

      alt="advancement-over-time" class="img-thumbnail">

 The figure above shows the improvement of image classification models over time on the ImageNet dataset.
-SVMs were state-of-the-art models for image classification until the publication of AlexNet in 2012, which paved way for convolutional neural networks (CNNs) such as ResNet.
+SVMs were state-of-the-art for image classification until the publication of AlexNet in 2012, which paved way for convolutional neural networks (CNNs) such as ResNet.
 Since 2017, state-of-the-art models have moved to transformers (like Google's BERT and OpenAI's GPT).

 Interestingly, the architecture for AlexNet is very similar to LeNet (1998) and neural network concepts existed in the 1980s.
-However, neural networks only took off decades later due to advancements in hardware and availability of large datasets.
+However, they only took off decades later due to advancements in hardware and availability of large datasets, which are crucial for neural networks to perform well.

 From this, we can make 2 arguments: